 When you decide you would like to paint, you may encounter the myth that it takes talent.
 Don't believe it.
-The desire to learn to paint coupled with enthusiasm is what you need more than anything else.
+The desire to learn to paint coupled with enthusiasm, is what you need more than anything else.
 You can even learn to paint without being able to draw realistically.

 01 of 05

-Deciding Which Paint to Use
+Decide Which Paint to Use

 The first step is deciding what paint you are going to use.
 The four main choices are oils (traditional or water-soluble), watercolors, acrylics, and pastels.
 It is a very personal choice: If one type of paint doesn't suit you, be sure to try another.

 - Oil paint is a traditional artist's medium.
 It is pigment mixed with such oils as linseed, safflower, or poppy, and thinned with turpentine.
 It should be used on supports that have been primed with gesso to protect the surface—which can even include paper—from the acid in the oil.
 Oil paint is slow-drying, so the paint can stay wet on the palette and workable on the painting for many days, making it easy to blend.
 Cleanup requires solvents such as turpentine or mineral spirits.
 Water-soluble oils have been introduced in recent years, requiring only water to thin the paints and clean the brushes.

 - Watercolor paint is another traditional medium and uses pigment mixed with a binder made of gum arabic and additives to improve solubility and flow.
 It is water-soluble, transparent, and comes in a tube, pan, and liquid form.
 Watercolor paint can be reactivated with water when dry and reworked, even years after you finish your painting.
 The characteristics of watercolor—its convenience, portability, and easy cleanup—make it a very popular medium for both finished works as well as sketchbooks and visual journals.